mevdschee/type-clipboard.sh/README.md

 Linux bash script that types the contents of the clipboard into a selected window.

-This is particularly useful when clipboard sharing is not available (e.g. in a VNC console).
+This is particularly useful when clipboard sharing is not available (e.g. a VNC console).

 The script will prompt you to select a window before it types the clipboard contents into it.